MiguelTVMS/dynamodb-ci/README.md

 The main idea of this container is to facilitate the utilization of DynamoDB Local in CI projects by offering one single container with DynamoDB and aws cli in it.

+_This container is based in my other container [jmtvms/dynamo-local](https://hub.docker.com/r/jmtvms/dynamodb-local/) wich is designed for development._

 In this container I didn't use the `CMD` on the docker file so you can for example start it with a command of your own for creating a table of unit tests just like the example below.

 ```bash